 Like any large project that is professionally conducted planning was the key.
 I thought I was back on an Special Forces "A team" planning an infiltration into some part of the world.
 In fact we were sort of doing just that.

-Photo Artist Richard pulling together details of the shoot, creating a "story board"-shot list to mach up with the written description of each planned image.
-The next photo is the result of the left sketch (#1A) above.
+Photo Artist Richard pulling together details of the shoot, creating a "story board" and shot list to mach up with the written description of each planned image.
+The next two photos are the result of the left sketch (#1A and 1B) above.

 Getting four people to one location in Europe coming from three widely separate locations in the states was the easy part.
 Despite several airline schedule changes over the months prior, and potential hurricane development from socking in departures from Houston or Ft Lauderdale, that part proved not to be a problem.